Ancestors & Money: A 6 month coaching cohort

 to our fellow people with inherited wealth,

 We need to talk about our ancestors.
 As the veil continues to be pulled back on the American story, we need to take intergenerational responsibility for the intergenerational trauma and theft perpetrated and perpetuated by our people.
+We are in a moment of reckoning – the result of 400 years of untended and compounding harms.
 Reparations for the founding sins of the United States are long overdue, and we need to return what has been stolen.

-This work isn't about disowning our ancestors, but becoming closer to them by telling the truth of their times, committing to transform and transmute the trauma they caused, and not letting wealth inequality, racial violence and climate chaos be the final chapter of their legacy.
-We also need to be (re)building practices of care for one another and ourselves, so that we can sustain this work for the lifetime (and beyond) that it requires.
-Our ancestors have a role to play in that too.
+This work isn't about disowning our ancestors, but becoming closer to them by telling the truth of their times, and committing to transform and transmute the trauma they caused.
+When we allow ourselves to fully face and grieve what has been taken and what has been lost, who might we become?
+Perhaps wealth inequality, racial violence and climate chaos do not have to be the final chapter of our families’ legacies.

 This is an invitation for you, if, like US: